 Responsibility for compliance with obligations under the ESOS framework

 - Although the ultimate responsibility for compliance rests with the IED, schools and IED share this responsibility in order to ensure that international students engage in a high quality learning experience.

 - Policies and procedures underpinning the ISP specify actual responsibility for each obligation under the ESOS framework.

-- Schools should use DET’s to run annual training with staff who interact directly with international students so they understand their ESOS obligations.
+- Schools should use DE’s to run annual training with staff who interact directly with international students so they understand their ESOS obligations.